-Whether you are on a ghost hunt or just looking for a thrill, these haunted places are sure to deliver.
-From the old west to the 1960s you’ll find spirits haunting historical sites, saloons, hotels and theatres throughout Wyoming.
+Whether you’re looking for spine-chillingly fun fall activities or are just chasing the thrill of the ghost hunt, these haunted places in Wyoming are sure to deliver.
+From the Old West to the 1960s, you’ll find spirits haunting historical sites, saloons, hotels and theaters throughout the state.

 Exploring Wyoming’s Most Haunted Places

-The Cowboy State is large, so it’s helpful to see where haunted places in Wyoming are.
-This map provides the locations of each.
-Select each location to learn more about each haunted destination and get directions.
+Made up of many wide open spaces, the Cowboy State is large, so it’s helpful to see where haunted places in Wyoming are, and this map provides the locations of each.
+Select the orange pins below to learn more about the hair-raising destinations and get directions so you can check it out.

 1. Occidental Hotel – Buffalo